 4. Don’t answer questions directly.
 People don’t know what they don’t know; make sure you only ever tell them what you want them to think.

 5. NEVER say “I don’t know”.
 This is why we have an imagination.
 If you are asked a question and are unsure of the answer, make it up.
 It is highly unlikely that you will be found out and you will come across as extremely well informed and intelligent.

-If you follow these guidelines in every interaction, you can be sure to quickly gain a reputation with both your clients and peers alike.
+If you follow these guidelines in every interaction, you can be sure to win friends and quickly gain a reputation with both your clients and peers alike.